 All course requirements for teacher licensure begin during the freshman year.
-The licensure program for early childhood education (Pk-4) has been phased out, and no new majors are being accepted.
 Students interested in seeking secondary teacher licensure are encouraged to complete as many general education requirements (Collegiate Center, Learning Domains, and Capacities) and 100/200-level education courses as possible during their first year of enrollment.
 Students must complete a major in their area of licensure (See "Education" in the "Guide to Academic Majors and Minors" section of this Guide), in addition to the Education Department courses for licensure.